Insomnia treatment: Cognitive behavioral therapy instead of sleeping pills

 Cognitive behavioral therapy vs. pills

-Cognitive behavioral therapy for insomnia may be a good treatment choice if you have long-term sleep problems.
-You may want to try it if you're worried about becoming dependent on sleep medications, if medications aren't effective or if they cause bothersome side effects.
+Cognitive behavioral therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you're worried about becoming dependent on sleep medications, or if medications aren't effective or cause bothersome side effects.

 Unlike pills, CBT-I addresses the underlying causes of insomnia rather than just relieving symptoms.
 But it takes time — and effort — to make it work.
 In some cases, a combination of sleep medication and CBT-I may be the best approach.

 Sept.
 28, 2016

 - Bonnet MH, et al. Treatment of insomnia. http://www.uptodate.com/home.
 Accessed Sept.
 16, 2016.